 - Looped: this is the style that uses loops to join the letters.
 This is the most prevalent style these days and the one we will focus on in this article.

 - Italic: this style was particularly popular in Italy during the Renaissance in the 15th century (hence, the term “italic” that should not be confused with italic typing).
 This style of writing either uses joins that are not looped or simply no joins.

 The origins of cursive writing in the West go back to the Middle Ages when writers went from using quills to dip pens as their main writing tool.
-The term cursive comes from the Italian word “corsivo” (18th century), that came for the Medieval Latin word “cursivus” deriving from the verb “currere” meaning “to run”.
+The term cursive comes from the Italian word “corsivo” (18th century), which came for the Medieval Latin word “cursivus” deriving from the verb “currere” meaning “to run.”

 Did you know that cursive writing was taught in the United States until the 1930s or 1940s?
 Gradually, though, US colleges stopped teaching cursive writing?
 The decline of cursive writing has been such that it is now considered a dying art.
 But, there are still people who want to learn how to write in cursive and if you are reading this article, you are one of them.

 Before you attempt to write the letter F in cursive (or any other letter, for that matter), the first thing that you will need to do is to warm up.

 There are several warming up exercises that can be done before you begin.
 Do not think of those warming up exercises as a waste of time.
 Investing time in warming up will make learning to write in cursive a lot easier.
 In fact, you will probably save time if you warm up well.

 Find a practice sheet on like and print out several copies.
 Then practice a simple upward stroke for a couple of lines.
 Always start your upward strokes from the bottom line (in fact, just above it), making a slight curve and then going all the way up to the top line.

 Once you have practiced the upward stroke, practice making a curve stroke between the middle line and the bottom one.
 Do this also for a couple of lines until you have mastered it.
 You are now ready for cursive F.